 Mr. Núñez is a PhD student at Colorado State University.
 His is focused on soil quality changes during the transition from irrigated to dryland cropping systems in the Ogallala Aquifer Region.
 The results from this research will advance our understanding of the interaction between water management, soil health and crop production and will help identify effective cropping system management practices for improving water use efficiency.

-Garvey Smith is an MSc student at Colorado State University.
+Garvey Smith is an PhD student at Colorado State University.
 His research interests include agricultural water management, agro-meteorology, crop and environmental modeling.
 He is currently working on: 1) improving the accuracy and functionality of the cloud-based WISE irrigation scheduling tool (Water Irrigation Scheduler for Efficient application) for the Republican River basin and other parts of the Ogallala aquifer and 2) implementing, calibrating and validating select cropping systems using the DSSAT cropping system model.

 Mr. Thapa is studying the effect of reduced tillage and crop diversification on soil conservation and sustainable dryland crop production in New Mexico.
-His research compares soil health indicators such as active carbon ©, mineralizable C, available nitrogen (N), soil aggregation, and crop yields under different tillage practices and cover crops used in dryland systems.
+His research compares soil health indicators such as active carbon (C), mineralizable C, available nitrogen (N), soil aggregation, and crop yields under different tillage practices and cover crops used in dryland systems.
 In addition, Mr. Thapa is studying profile distribution of soil water and available N in grasslands, with and without cattle grazing, and fields managed using different tillage systems.

 Zaichen Xiang is currently a Ph.D student at Colorado State University working with Dr. Ryan Bailey in the Department of Civil and Environmental Engineering.
 He received his Bachelor’s Degree from Shanghai Ocean University and his Master’s Degree from Northeastern University.
 His research focuses on groundwater sustainability in the Ogallala Aquifer Region through coupled agronomic-groundwater modeling.
 Currently, he is working with the Ogallala Water CAP team for the linkage between MODFLOW and DSSAT models to assess management strategies for groundwater use sustainability.

-Mr. Zambreski is a PhD student at Colorado State University.
+Mr. Zambreski is a PhD student at Kansas State University.
 He is modeling the effects of extreme temperature and climate on winter wheat, sorghum, and maize to assess impacts on crop yields in the High Plains.
 These models are used in combination with multiple seasonal and long-term projections of downscaled precipitation and temperature to forecast crop production.
 In addition, he uses multiple drought indices to assess historical, near real-time and projected drought variability at local and regional levels for drought risk management.

 Amy is OWCAP's Project Manager.
 She has worked in agriculture for nearly two decades as a farmer, researcher, writer, editor and policy consultant in the U.S. and Canada.
 She earned her MSc in soil science studying nitrogen capture and turnover from Brassica cover crops.